 The 2000s saw the discovery of a remarkable third level of male alliance formation!

 The longer we observe, the richer our observations become.
-A few years ago we watched the older male Real Notch join a much younger male alliance.
+Some years ago, we watched the older male Real Notch join a much younger male alliance.
 We understood the significance of that only because we had been watching Real Notch for 30 years, as he ruled the dolphin politics in the waters off Monkey Mia through the 1980s and 1990s, until all his alliance partners had disappeared by 2006.
 His ability to move to a new group, something we have seen only a few other times, is the kind of observation that is rare, but so critical in shaping our understanding of how strategic and flexible male alliance behaviour can be.
 It is the kind of observation that can only be made in a long-term study.